sumergoconicio/library-manager-lite/README.md

 - If the SQLite database is unavailable or fails to load, the system falls back to using the CSV file
 - This integration provides better data integrity and robustness while maintaining backward compatibility

+As of Sprint 25 (2025-06-04), a database backup feature has been added:

+- Use the `--backupdb` flag to create timestamped backups of the SQLite database
+- Backups are named with format `YYYYMMDDHHmmss.library.sqlite.backup` for easy identification
+- Backups are stored in the same catalog folder as the main database
+- The backup is created after saving the catalog, ensuring all changes are included
+- When combined with `--verbose`, detailed logging of the backup process is provided

-This enhancement is completely transparent to users - no additional configuration or commands are needed.
+This enhancement is completely transparent to users - no additional configuration or commands are needed beyond the optional `--backupdb` flag.
 The system automatically maintains both storage formats and intelligently selects the best data source for analysis operations.

 ---